Read about my personal experiences in detail in my book.

 I did very well on NDT for the first year or so, until my menstrual cycle became massively irregular and I developed severe cystic acne on my face, neck, chest and back.
 I suspected that my attempts at addressing the adrenal fatigue weren’t working, so after being denied sex hormone testing from my doctor, I arranged my own, which confirmed a sex hormone imbalance – oestrogen dominance (also called low progesterone) brought on by continuing adrenal dysfunction.
 I have been checked for PCOS which came back negative and my testosterone levels are normal.

-Since I’ve been under her care, my periods have become regular once more, the acne has improved, my mental health is the best it’s been in a long time and overall I’m doing very well.
-Confirming that I have candida and leaky gut, this is where we’re focusing at the moment to get me back on to the road to recovery for the longterm.
+Since I’ve been under her care, my periods have become regular once more, the acne has improved greatly, my mental health is the best it’s been in a long time and overall I’m doing very well.
+Confirming that I have candida, oestrogen dominance and leaky gut, this is where we’re focusing at the moment to carry on improving my health.

 My plan is to help others with what I learn as I go along on this eventful thyroid journey myself, whilst empowering others to be their own thyroid advocate too.